 2.3.3.
 MELQO:

-For MELQO, the difference between average scores obtained by treatment and control schools for pre-numeracy, pre-literacy and motor skills is calculated.
+For MELQO, the difference between average scores obtained by treatment and control schools for pre-numeracy, pre-literacy, and motor skills is calculated.
 A Threshold such as one for ASER is not imposed due to a lack of available guidelines.
-At baseline, Taleemabad schools outperformed control schools by ~6 percent of overall score in pre-numeracy but lagged behind control schools in pre-literacy and motor skills by 0.35% and 1.58% respectively.
+At baseline, Taleemabad schools outperformed control schools by ~6 percent of the overall score in pre-numeracy but lagged behind control schools in pre-literacy and motor skills by 0.35% and 1.58% respectively.
 At the endline, the difference between Taleemabad and control schools reduced to ~4% in pre-numeracy whereas Taleemabad schools performed better than control schools in pre-literacy and motor skills by 1.6% and 3.4% respectively.
 These results are statistically significant at the 5% level.
-Expressed in standard deviations, the difference between Taleemabad and control schools is 0.16, 0.11 and 0.17 for pre-numeracy, pre-literacy and motor skills respectively
+Expressed in standard deviations, the difference between Taleemabad and control schools is 0.16, 0.11, and 0.17 for pre-numeracy, pre-literacy, and motor skills respectively

-3. Analytics by CERP:
+3. Analyses by CERP:

 3.1.
 Data Management